-MECH2407 Multi-variables calculus & partial differential equations
+MECH2407 Multivariable calculus and partial differential equations

 This course aims to further develop the foundation of mathematics used in engineering discipline.
-Students will be explored to Fourier series representations, multivariable functions, vector analysis and elementary partial differential equations.
+Students will be introduced and explored to: (1) the ideas of periodic functions and their Fourier series representations; (2) the concepts of differentiation and integration of multivariable functions, and their extensions to vector analysis; and (3) the methods for solving elementary partial differential equations.
 Through the development of solution methods, students will enrich their experience in critical analysis and problem solving.